Succession Planning, Avoiding the Risks – A White Paper

 Limited availability of suitable internal candidates

 Another significant risk in succession planning is the need for d internal candidates who are more qualified.
 Sometimes, the organization may need more individuals with the necessary skills, experience, and leadership potential to fill critical positions.
-This may force the organization to look outside for talent, which can be time-consuming and expensive.
+This risk may force the organization to look outside for talent, which can be time-consuming and expensive.
 This risk is especially significant for smaller organizations.

 To mitigate this risk, organizations need to be brutally honest about the capabilities of their current staff and determine if the skill and experience needs of the successor are available internally or whether an external search is required.
 No room exists for relationship or proximity bias to creep into this evaluation process.
 A successful candidate’s values, leadership style, and purpose must align with the organization’s culture.
 This alignment evaluation is often best conducted by a consultant, who has a process to identify strategic, leadership, and values alignment.